Ebanflo42/Persistence/README.md

 `SimplicialComplex.hs`:

 1) Fix simplicial homology over the integers (this is almost certainly being caused by a malfunction of Gauss-Jordan elimnation in `Matrix.hs`

-`HasseDiagram.hs`:

-1) Test construction of the directed clique complex.

 `Persistence.hs`: